UnityTech/unity-ssdlc/Coding Practice/AuthZ-AuthN-Guidelines.md

 **Authentication** is the process of verifying the user’s identity typically through an initial login and subsequently by verifying a unique secret identifier on each HTTP request made by the user’s browser.

-**Authorization** is the process of ensuring a user can only access resources they are supposed to, usually based on some role or security level that is defined according to business logic.
+**Authorization** is the process of ensuring a user can only access resources they are supposed to, usually based on some role or Risk Rating that is defined according to business logic.
 ## Recommendations
 ### Use a Trusted Identity Provider
 ###### Description